NoBlanks/X470-F-Hackintosh/README.md

 - DRM in Safari, Apple TV+ and iTunes Videos (Can be fixed by installing Catalina and doing DRM fixes)
 - Airdrop (can be fixed with an Apple Airport card or in a later update of AirportItlwm)
 - Discord crashing every time you join a voice call (can be fixed and happens on every AMD hackintosh, search it up on Google or smth)
-- Due to the GT 710, it's POSSIBLY not compatible with macOS 12 Monterey (can be fixed by getting a supported AMD GPU, rip Nvidia)
+- macOS 12 Monterey doesn't work due to the AMD patches, until then, wait for new AMD patches and stay on Big Sur

 # Additional Notes
 - The SMBIOS is the MacPro7,1 (Mac Pro 2019)